How to use google.com instead of a local Google in Chrome, Edge & Brave

 1. Open Google Chrome.

-2. Click on the ⋮ menu button in the upper right corner of the browser.
+2. Click on the menu button in the top right corner.

 3. Click on Settings.